swix/swix.github.com/index.md

 logo - path to your logo.<br/>
 CSS -  path to your CSS.<br/>
 event - List of events that belong to the brand<br/>
-**Upcoming Change** events - URL to the Event Resource which lists the events that belong to the brand<br/>
+events - URL to the Event Resource which lists the events that belong to the brand<br/>
 pod - List of pods that belong to the brand<br/>
-**Upcoming Change** pods - URL to the Pod Resource which lists the pods that belong to the brand<br/>
+pods - URL to the Pod Resource which lists the pods that belong to the brand<br/>
-**Upcoming Chane** offers - URL to the Offer Resource which lists the offers that belong to the brand<br/>
+offers - URL to the Offer Resource which lists the offers that belong to the brand<br/>

 <div class='gist_data'>
 <div id='gist_head' style="padding: .5em;background-color: #EAEAEA;border: 1px solid #DEDEDE;">